lightbasenl/scaffold/README.md

 # Browser compatibility

-When next-preset is used, a check is run on `yarn build` to make sure that the output does not contain any non-ES5 JavaScript code.
-This is done so your app does not unexpectedly break in certain browsers.
+A check is run on `yarn build` to make sure that the output does not contain any non-ES5 JavaScript code.
+This is done so your app does not unexpectedly break in older browsers.

-When offending output is found, the build fails and you're notified.
+When offending output is found the build fails, and you are notified.

 ```
 [PRESET] Checking browser compatibility...